Klamath Basin

 Restoring the Klamath Basin

-Historically, the Klamath Basin supported:
+Historically, the Klamath Basin has supported:

-• Massive concentrations of waterfowl, quite possibly the largest on the planet
+- Massive concentrations of waterfowl, quite possibly the largest on the planet.

-• The third-largest salmon runs in the Western United States (behind only the Columbia and Sacramento rivers)
+- The third-largest salmon runs in the western United States, behind only the Columbia and Sacramento rivers.

 Klamath Marsh National Wildlife Refuge